-1.1 Operator qualifications
+2.1 Operator qualifications

-- Testing with Bode 100 must only be carried out by qualified, skilled and authorized personnel. - Personnel receiving training, instructions, directions, or education on Bode 100 must be under constant supervision of an experienced operator while working with the equipment. - Testing with Bode 100 must comply with the internal safety instructions as well as additional relevant documents.
+- Testing with Bode 100 must only be carried out by qualified, skilled and authorized personnel. - Personnel receiving training, instructions, directions, or education on Bode 100 must be under constant supervision of an experienced operator while working with the equipment. - Testing with Bode 100 must comply with the on-site safety instructions as well as additional relevant documents.

-1.2 Rules for use
+2.2 Rules for use

 - Bode 100 is exclusively intended for the application area specified in this document.
 The manufacturer/distributors are not liable for damage resulting from a use other than the specified operation.
-The user alone assumes all responsibility and risk. - Use Bode 100 only when it is in a technically sound condition. - Do not open Bode 100 or remove any of its housing components. - Do not carry out any modifications, extensions or adaptations to Bode 100. - Use Bode 100 in observance of all existing safety requirements from national and international standards for accident prevention and environmental protection. - Always keep the manual either printed or as PDF file at the site where Bode 100 is used.
+The user alone assumes all responsibility and risk. - Use Bode 100 only when it is in a technically sound condition. - Do not open Bode 100 or remove any of its housing components. - The Bode 100 does not contain any serviceable parts.
+Do not open the Bode 100 or carry out any modifications, extensions, or adaptations. - Use Bode 100 in observance of all existing safety requirements from national and international standards for accident prevention and environmental protection. - Always keep the manual either printed or as PDF file at the site where Bode 100 is used.
 The manual must be read by all people working with Bode 100.
 In addition to the manual and the applicable regulations for accident prevention in the country and at the site of operation, heed the accepted technical procedures for safe and competent work.

-1.3 Designated use
+2.3 Designated use

 Bode 100 and its accessories are especially designed for swept frequency measurements of electronic circuits in laboratory and manufacturing environments.
-Examples for typical applications are:
+Typical applications are:

-- Measurement of the complex transfer function of amplifiers, filters and attenuators - · S-Parameter measurement in the 50 Ohm domain - · Stability assessment of control loops - Determination of resonance frequencies of piezo elements and quartz crystals - Impedance measurement of inductors, capacitors and resistors
+- · Measurement of the complex transfer function of amplifiers, filters and attenuators - S-Parameter measurement in the 50 Ω domain - Stability assessment of control loops - Determination of resonance frequencies of piezo elements and quartz crystals - · Impedance measurement of inductors, capacitors and resistors